FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Contact= A page detailing the ways in which one can contact Lichess.
 Appears on the footer of the menu page.
 Links to http://lichess.org/contact

-Terms Of Service=A page detailing the Lichess' terms of service.
+ToS=A page detailing the Lichess' terms of service.
 Appears on the footer of the menu page.
 Links to http://lichess.org/terms-of-service

 Source Code= Lichess' source code repository.
 Appears on the footer of the menu page.
 Links to https://github.com/ornicar/lila

-%s Forum Posts =%s The number of times the user has posted on the forum (https://lichess.org/forum).
+%s Forum Posts=%s The number of times the user has posted on the forum (https://lichess.org/forum).
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — Thibault has 3038 forum points as of the time of writing.

 Watch games= A button that allows users to watch the chess games of a particular player.
 Appears on profile pages.
 Example: Links to http://lichess.org/@/thibault/tv

-Time Spent Playing %s=%s The total time the user has spent playing on Lichess.
+Time spent playing: %s=%s The total time the user has spent playing on Lichess.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault/ has spent 15 days, 9 hours and 25 minutes playing at the time of writing.

-Time Spent On Tv %s=%s The total time the user has spent watching Lichess TV (https://lichess.org/tv).
+Time on TV: %s=%s The total time the user has spent watching Lichess TV (https://lichess.org/tv).
 Appears on profile pages.
 Example: http://lichess.org/@/thibault/ has spent 12 minutes watching at the time of writing.

 Castling=Castling is a move in the game of chess involving a player's king and either of the player's original rooks.
 It is the only move in chess in which a player moves two pieces in the same move.
 Appears on board editor page (http://lichess.org/editor).

-White Castling Kingside=The option of whether white can still castle on the kingside.
+White O-O=The option of whether white can still castle on the kingside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-White Castling Queenside=The option of whether white can still castle on the queenside.
+White O-O-O=The option of whether white can still castle on the queenside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-Black Castling Kingside=The option of whether black can still castle on the kingside.
+Black O-O=The option of whether black can still castle on the kingside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-Black Castling Queenside=The option of whether black can still castle on the queenside.
+Black O-O-O=The option of whether black can still castle on the queenside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-Simulataneous Exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
+Simultaneous Exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
 Appears as one of the links at the top of the navigation bar and on menu page.
 Links to http://lichess.org/simul

-host=The person who created the simul.
+Host=The person who created the simul.
 Appears as a column heading on http://lichess.org/simul

-Created Simuls = Appears as a heading on http://lichess.org/simul under which currently running and starting simuls are listed.
+Newly created simuls=Appears as a heading on http://lichess.org/simul under which currently running and starting simuls are listed.

-Host a New Simul = A button that allows players to create a new simul event.
+Host a new simul=A button that allows players to create a new simul event.
 Appears on http://lichess.org/simul and links to http://lichess.org/simul/new

-No Simul Found = A header warning when a simul event cannot be found.
+Simul not found=A header warning when a simul event cannot be found.
 Displayed here http://lichess.org/simul/notfound

-No Simul Explanation = When a simul event cannot be found a new page is displayed here http://lichess.org/simul/notfound notifying the user why and how to proceed.
+This simultaneous exhibition does not exist.=When a simul event cannot be found a new page is displayed here http://lichess.org/simul/notfound notifying the user why and how to proceed.

-Return to Simul Homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound
+Return to simul Homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound

-About Simul= A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)
+Simuls involve a single player facing several players at once.= A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)

-About Simul Image=A short caption for the Bobby Fischer image found on the simul homepage (http://lichess.org/simul) after clicking'More...'
+Out of 50 opponents, Fischer won 47 games, drew 2 and lost 1.=A short caption for the Bobby Fischer image found on the simul homepage (http://lichess.org/simul) after clicking'More...'

-About Simul Real Life=A short explanation about what a simul is on the simul homepage (http://lichess.org/simul) after clicking'More...'
+The concept is taken from real world events.
+In real life, this involves the simul host moving from table to table to play a single move.=A short explanation about what a simul is on the simul homepage (http://lichess.org/simul) after clicking'More...'

-About Simul Rules=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'
+When the simul starts, every player starts a game with the host, who gets to play the white pieces.
+The simul ends when all games are complete.=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'

-About Simul Settings=A short explanation about typical simul settings found on the simul homepage (http://lichess.org/simul) after clicking "More..."

 Create= A button that finalises the creation of a new simul.
 Found at the bottom of the create simul form page (http://lichess.org/simul/new)